 Since 2008, UNAOC has launched four editions of the YSF and provided funding to youth-led organizations based in Africa, the Americas, Asia and Europe.
-A total of 43 projects were completed as of 2015 reaching a total of $2.49 million in investments.
+A total of 50 projects were completed by the end of 2016 reaching a total of $2.49 million in investments.
 In total, more than 1.7 million direct and indirect beneficiaries (youth and non-youth) in over 30 countries.

 The projects funded by the YSF target young people from various backgrounds: students, marginalized youth, minorities, youth in rural or urban areas, youth in conflict or post-conflict situations, artists and activists.
 The youth-led organizations employ creative methodologies to break stereotypes, improve intercultural relations and promote a culture of peace:

 - Educational activities, ranging from one-day awareness raising sessions to week-long trainings, peer-education activities, summer camps, as well as development of educational materials and tools and creation of networks of student leaders and youth clubs;